 How ADS-B Works

-What's ADS-B?
-It stands for automatic dependent surveillance-broadcast, and it's the technology that will eventually replace air traffic control radar in the United States.
-Planes will use their GPS receivers to send real-time position information to the FAA's network of ground stations.
+How does ADS-B work?
+Well, planes with ADS-B use GPS receivers to regularly broadcast their exact position, speed, and other important data to the FAA's network of ground stations.
 Those ground stations beam back up information about every other airplane in the sky near yours.
 They also upload weather radar images, METARs, TAFs and other weather information that a cockpit MFD or your tablet can display.

 If you're looking for a comprehensive traffic solution, consider pairing one of these units with a second traffic alert unit that can receive Mode C transponder signals from nearby aircraft.

 Garmin GDL Series

 Pay for it once, then get all the real-time traffic and weather data you can handle on Garmin's line of the best portable aviation GPS units, or on a variety of iOS and Android tablets.
 The GDL series provides WAAS-accurate GPS and GLONASS position data and ADS-B.

 It'll work with many Apple and Android tablets using the Garmin Pilot app - but it's not compatible with any other navigation apps, like ForeFlight or WingX.